MFA in Studio Art

 • Visiting Artist Lecture Series

-A dynamic, interdisciplinary Visiting Artist Lecture Series is a key component of the Art Studio MFA curriculum, providing students with the opportunity to conduct studio visits with world-renowned artists, critics and curators.
+A dynamic, interdisciplinary Visiting Artist Lecture Series is a key component of the art studio M.F.A. curriculum, providing students with the opportunity to conduct studio visits with world-renowned artists, critics and curators.
 Past visitors have included Jerry Saltz, Phong Bui, Joan Jonas, Gregory Amenoff, Mary Lucier, Robert Storr, Vito Acconci, Ken Johnson, Jed Perl, Fred Tomaselli, Kalup Linzy, Terry Winters, Larry Rinder, Jennifer and Kevin McCoy, Rochelle Feinstein, Dana Schutz, Lucy Lippard, Angela Dufresne, Ryan Trecartin, Shana Moulton, Rico Gatson, Rirkrit Tiravanija and LaToya Ruby Frazier among others.

 • The Thiebaud Lecture